Example 3 - Distribute applications to Intrexx instances

 Path ${portal}/applications (see POST Applications)

-Body In the body, we first select the body type "Multipart/form-data" as a JSON with settings must be sent in addition to the actual zip of the application for an import.
+Body In the body, we first select the body type "Multipart/form data" since for an import, a JSON with settings must be sent in addition to the actual zip of the application.

 Click on the icon to create a body.